tamarhessen/Signly/README.md

 ## Login.js:
 If the path of the url is / then this file will be called.

-In this file we show the starting screen of facebook.
+In this file we show the starting screen.

 When pressing on new account it will show the Sign-up modal.